titanknis/Nixos-Installation-Guide/README.md

 ## System Configuration

-There are some UEFI system setup changes that need to be configured for NixOS to install properly.
-To access the menu on your machine and make the changes, do a quick web search specific to your model.
-For example, on my HP, you need to press `F12` at the beginning of a boot to access the uefi menu.
+Some UEFI system settings need to be adjusted for NixOS installation.
+To find the exact steps for your machine, do a quick web search for your model.
+For example, on my HP, you press `F12` at boot to access the UEFI menu.

 Once in the menu: